BlueSpire/Durandal/docs/2.x/Using-Composition.html.md

 In this case, the compositoin system will locate the "myModel" module and then it will databind it against the `h3` inside the composition element.

 You can also use `mode:'templated'`.
 This mode allows you to create replacable parts in your view, which can be overridden at the composition site.
-Let say we have the following view:
+Let's say we have the following view:

 ```html
 <div>